vimotest/viewmodel-classification/README.md

 * Model is unaware of the ViewModel and view
 * Through data-binding you get loose coupling between the view and the ViewModel
 * A view is just an arbitrary consumer of a ViewModel
-* View is just an arbitrary consumer of a ViewModel
+* Most ViewModel classes need the same features
   * often there is a need for a ViewModel base class
 * MVVM is a set of guidelines, not rules
 * The design of model classes has almost nothing to do with the MVVM pattern